primal brain binge eating

 Group Coaching – Get help from coach Julie and support from others who are overcoming this habit.
 Includes a forum that is open 24/7, group coaching calls, mindfulness resources, plus course access.

-One-on-one Coaching – Book a 45-minute private session with coach Julie.
-She will help you change your thinking, uncover what is holding you back, and get on a path to complete freedom from food issues.
+One-on-one Coaching – Book a 45-minute private and highly personalized session.
+You will learn to change your thinking, uncover what is holding you back, and get on a path to complete freedom from food issues.

 Comments are closed.